Approach to Teaching and Learning

 Student behaviors such as effort, participation, timeliness and collaboration are key skills that must be taught and assessed separately from a student's ability to meet the content standards for each course.
 Both academic proficiency and how a student approaches learning are important and should be valued.

-Our new report card format in the middle school and high school will provide more feedback and information for students and parents.
-In addition to the academic achievement grade for each subject/course, students are assessed on the following Approaches to Learning:
+In addition to the academic achievement grade for each subject/course that is presented through our reporting systems, students are assessed on the following Approaches to Learning:

 Self-Management: Respects timeliness, Uses time efficiently, Arrives to class prepared, Demonstrates organization skills, Demonstrates awareness of own actions and the ability to accept responsibility, Adheres to classroom and school rules and policies, Seek assistance when necessary